Message Queue

 Publishing Workflow

-1. A client publishes a message to a regular topic, such as some/topic.
+- A client publishes a message to a regular topic, such as

 Subscribing and Consuming Workflow

-3. If the topic is a message queue topic ($q/some/topic), the hook initializes the subscription in the client session context and establishes a connection to the Message Queue Consumer.
+- The hook resolves the queue by its name, initializes the subscription within the client session context, and establishes a connection to the Message Queue Consumer.

-4. If no consumer exists for the queue, a new Message Queue Consumer is started.
+- If no consumer process exists for the queue, a new Message Queue Consumer is started.

-5. The consumer restores message consumption progress and starts to fetch data from the message database.
+- The consumer restores the message consumption progress and begins fetching data from the message database.

-6. The consumer dispatches received messages to the subscriber client sessions based on the configured dispatch strategy.
+- The consumer dispatches received messages to the subscriber client sessions according to the configured dispatch strategy.

 Message Queue Core Features